sniper555/techminium/about.md

 ---
-layout: default
+layout: page
-title: About
+title: About Me
 ---

-# About Me

-Hi!
-I'm a network and security engineer who shares knowledge, projects, and thoughts via this blog.

-Stay tuned!
+I am a Jekyll blogger on Windows!